irisnet/foundation/iris-public-token-address.md

 **[Private-sale](https://www.irisplorer.io/#/address/1/iaa1n5x9ng3ufr29nw4eauzq6pkwzgkqrxdgacph4t)**: Innitial value is 	500,000,000	which is 25.000000%.
 Private sales pariticipants have different locking terms, among the 25%: ～6% locked for 6 month, followed by 12 month linear release； ～1% locked for 4 month； 10% locked for 2 month; <2% locked for 1 month; <2% without locking; ~ 4% Locked for 9 month, followed by 6 month linear release.

 The number of remaining tokens on this account is smaller than the total locked token numbers.
-That is because some of the locked tokens have been moved to and locked at special proxy accounts to stake validators.
-Locked tokens still participating in validating is done through [VIL Program](vil_authorization_letter_template.md)
+That is because some of the locked tokens have been moved to( and locked at) special proxy accounts to stake validators.
+Locked tokens participating in validating is done through [VIL Program](vil_authorization_letter_template.md)

 ## Genesis Addresses